Leonardi1469/ProjectileMotionPython/ideal_model/README.md

 The initial speed is varied while the launch angle remains fixed.

-Continuous curves correspond to the analytical solution, whereas numerical results are represented by discrete markers.
+Continuous curves correspond to the analytical solution, whereas discrete markers represent the numerical solution obtained from the integration of the governing differential equations.

 <!--
 ![Variation of the initial speed](ideal_velocity_variation.png)